| See other family members who served here |

 Stewart John McHardy

-Although born in Dundee, Stewart's parents had emigrated to Argentina where his father, George, at one time a professional tennis player, operated his own athletic outfitters business.
+Although born in Dundee, Stewart's parents had emigrated to Argentina where his father, George, operated a successful athletic outfitters business.
 George died in 1915 after falling off an express train en-route to Rosario.
 In Oct 1916 Stewart returned to England aboard the Highland Rover and joined the 28th London Regiment ('Artists Rifles') as a Private.
 Later he was in the 7th Battalion ('The Shiny Seventh') having earned a commission as a Second Lieutenant.
-He was killed in action in April 1918 in Egypt.
+He was killed in action in April 1918 in Egypt, attached to the 2/19th London Regiment during the second action of Es Salt.
 His cousin Alexander Maxwell Smith was also killed in action (below).

 Arthur was born in Lilybank Street in Friockheim, Kirkden, where his father, John, was a stone mason.
 Enlisting at Glasgow, Arthur joined the 18th Battalion Highland Light Infantry.
 They were attached to the 106th Brigade of the 35th Division and landed in France on 1st Feb 1916.
 In the middle of July, during the Somme offensive, the HLI found themselves in a tear-gas soaked wood near Montauban.
 The day had been relatively quiet until, in the evening, a German observation balloon went up and two minutes later the battalion were pelted with a dozen shells resulting in four men killed and three wounded, including Arthur.
 He was sent back to Boulogne where he died of his wounds 11 days later.
 His brother, John, received the Military Medal for bravery in Jan 1917.